xuwd1/imgguard/README.md

 ## Installation

-Arch Linux users can just build and install the `codeback` package using the provided `PKGBUILD`.
+Arch Linux users can just build and install the `imgguard` package using the provided `PKGBUILD`.

 ## Some other notes